 Originally founded as American Eagle Airlines, Envoy Air is a wholly owned subsidiary of American Airlines Group.
 Headquartered in Irving, Texas, the airline offers regional flight service for American through American’s hubs such as Dallas/Fort Worth, Chicago, Miami, and Los Angeles.
 It offers approximately 1,000 daily flights to more than 150 destinations.

-Family Vacation Guide’s research found that nearly one-fifth (19.52 percent) of Envoy’s flights were delayed or canceled while 80.48 percent of the flights were on time.
+The research findings show that nearly one-fifth (19.52 percent) of Envoy’s flights were delayed or canceled while 80.48 percent of the flights were on time.

 5. United Airlines

-Of those flights, 81.40 percent were on time and 18.6 percent of the flights were delayed, Family Vacation Guide explains.
+Of those flights, 81.40 percent were on-time flights and 18.6 percent of the flights were delayed, based on the research.